linda-seiter/CMSC115_2258/unit6_project/README.md

  /**
   * Extracts the quantity on hand from a string formatted as "QuantityOnHand:ReorderThreshold".
   * The quantity on hand is expected to be a sequence of digits before the colon (:).
-  * If the format is invalid or the quantity on hand is not a valid number, the method returns -1.
+  * If the format is invalid or the quantity on hand is not a valid sequence of digits, the method returns -1.
   *
   * @param itemDetails The string containing the quantity on hand and reorder threshold, separated by a colon.
   *                    For example, "50:25".